StrataFoundation/strata/packages/docs/docs/react.md

 You'll want to set up [solana-wallet-adapter](https://github.com/solana-labs/wallet-adapter), the Strata SDK Provider, and the Strata AccountProvider (an intelligent caching layer on Solana's rpc).

-You can also use our [create-react-app Strata Starter Repo](https://github.com/StrataFoundation/react-strata-starter)
+You can also use our [create-react-app Strata Starter Repo](https://github.com/StrataFoundation/react-strata-nextjs-starter)

+First, setup Solana wallet adapters:

 ```jsx
 import { WalletAdapterNetwork } from "@solana/wallet-adapter-base";